lakshya-dhariwal/lakshya-dhariwal/README.md

 * **15+ Hackathon wins** – always up to brainstorm ideas and ship fast.
 * **Multiple 0 to 1 roles at startups** – jumped in from the ground up to shape new products.
-* **Freelance developer** – love building and turning fresh ideas into tangible tech, be it web, ai or crypto.
+* **IndieHacker and Freelance developer** – love building and turning fresh ideas into tangible tech, be it web, ai or crypto.
 * **Skillset:** JS/TS, Remix, React.js, NextJS, NestJS, Node.js, Express, Web3, AI/ML (LLMs, RAG), MongoDB, PostgresSQL, Docker, Cloudflare, AWS, Git, CI/CD.

 ---